-When we talk about minimizing our risk of breast cancer, as seen on Healthy Holistic Living, it is crucial to consume sufficient amounts of iodine.
+When we talk about minimizing our risk of breast cancer, it is crucial to consume sufficient amounts of iodine.
 Though it is mostly linked with the thyroid gland, in women, the amount of iodine in the breasts is actually higher than that in the thyroid, which makes it pivotal for healthy breasts.

 The Role of Iodine in the Body